 Lost Horse Mine and Ryan Ranch

 Both of these hikes are very easy and will not take you too long.
 They allow you to explore the history of this area.
 This mine was used during the Gold Rush period and they have plenty of signs to tell you more about the period there.
-Ryan Ranch is an adobe house that used to shelter the Ryan family that built the Lost Horse Mine.
-It feels like you are traveling back in time when you go through these places!

-Ryan Mountain Sunset
+Ryan Mountain for Sunset

 I had been looking forward to the Ryan Mountain hike the whole trip and it did not disappoint.
 The trail is 3 miles out and back, however, the whole way there is completely uphill so it can be difficult.
-When you get to the top of the mountain you can see for miles through the desert.
+When you get to the top of the mountain you can see for miles through the desert. 🤩

 You should try to aim to get to the top before the sunset, so that you can watch as the sun goes down.
 If you are doing this hike in the winter, make sure that you pack warm clothes.
 It’s very windy at the top!
-You will also want to bring a flashlight for the way back down, because at that point it will be dark.
+You will also want to bring a headlamp for the way back down, because at that point it will be dark.

 Joshua Tree Saloon

 No trip to Joshua Tree is complete without a trip to the Joshua Tree Saloon.
 You may be tired on the first night and then you could do this a different night.
 My friend and I were there for New Years Eve and so of course we had to spend the night at the saloon.
-The bar itself has good burgers and there is live music.
-It’s a fun way to end your night with a drink and a great atmosphere.
+The bar itself has good burgers and live music. 🎶 It’s a fun way to end your night with a drink and a great atmosphere.

 Day Three in Joshua Tree

-Fortynine Palms
+Fortynine Palms or Twentynine Palms

 We really wanted to see the palm trees in Joshua Tree, but we did not have time for the 7 mile Lost Palms Oasis trail.
 Luckily, you can drive to the Fortynine Palms trail, which is a 3 mile out and back hike near Twentynine Palms.

 The hike begins with a steep walk up, before you descend into a valley that will lead you to the oasis.
-The oasis features towering palm trees, pools of water, and various wild flowers.
-You can really feel that you are in the desert on this hike.
+The oasis features towering palm trees, pools of water, and various wild flowers. 🌸 You can really feel that you are in the desert on this hike.
 There is not a lot of shade along the hike, so make sure that you pack enough water and wear sunscreen.

 Joshua Tree Town